beepbooplabsltd/.github/profile/README.md

 ## 📦 Products

+We are excited to launch our first product:

+- [kiwi**key**™](https://github.com/beepbooplabsltd/kiwikey): a P25 keyloading adapter for Tait radios

-We are currently hard at work preparing our first products — please check back soon for more exciting news!
+We also have other projects in the pipeline — please check back soon for more exciting news!

 ## 👨‍🔬 About us